kirustar14/cse15l-lab-reports/lab4.md

 ```
 Keys Pressed:
 1. vim ListExamples.java
-2. 43J
+2. 4
-3. E
+3. 3
-4. R
+4. J
-5. 2
+5. E
-6. <esc>
+6. R
-7. :wq
+7. 2
+8. <esc>
+9. :
+10. w
+11. q
-8. <enter>
+12. <enter>

 First I typed 'vim ListExamples.java' to open the file ListExamples.java which has the error in the terminal with vim.
-Then I pressed 43J, because J moves your cursor down and pressing 43J moved my cursor down 43 times and the error to fix is on that line.
+Then I pressed 4, then 3, then J, because J moves your cursor down and pressing 4 then 3 then J moved my cursor down 43 times and the error to fix is on that line.
 Then I pressed E which moves my cursor to the end of the word 'index1' which is where my error is because I need to change the 1 to a 2.
 Then I press R, which goes to replace which lets me replace the character my cursor is currently on (1) with a character I will type next.
 So I press 2, to replace the 1 with a 2.
 Then I press <esc> key to go back to normal mode.
-Then I press :wq, and press the <enter> key which saves my work and exits vim.
+Then I press :, then w, then, q, and press the <enter> key which saves my work and exits vim.
 ```

 ---